-The paper of Günther, Jiang, and Pottmann introduced notions of smoothness for polyhedral surfaces.
-The property they started with is that the Gauss image of a vertex star has no self-intersections.
-To get further analogies to the smooth theory, one has to additionally require that the Gauss image of each negatively curved vertex star is star-shaped.
-These conditions are easily implemented into an algorithm, as described by these authors and Wallner.
-Their final notion of smoothness is projectively invariant and takes into account how the Gauss images of vertex stars are arranged around a face.
+We introduced notions of smoothness for polyhedral surfaces starting with the property that the Gauss image of a vertex star has no self-intersections.
+To get further analogies to the smooth theory, we additionally required that the Gauss image of each negatively curved vertex star is star-shaped.
+This condition can be even easier implemented into an algorithm making the theory accessible to applications in architecture and computer graphics.
+The notion of smoothness that we developed is projectively invariant and takes into account how the Gauss images of vertex stars are arranged around a face.

 In this setting, projective transformations map the discrete normals, discrete tangent planes, discrete asymptotic directions, and discrete parabolic curves to the corresponding objects of the image surface.
 Even more, the projective dual of a smooth polyhedral surface is smooth as well and its Gauss image is the projection of the original surface to the sphere, see the figure below.
 This explains why both in the Gauss image and in smooth polyhedral surfaces spherical pseudo-quadrilaterals in regions of negative curvature are observed.